ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 - `__gt__`: Method that defines the behavior of the > operator
 - `__ge__`: Method that defines the behavior of the >= operator

-## 105- List some of Dunder variables?
+## 105- List some of the Dunder variables.

 - `__name__`: The name of the current module
 - `__file__`: The path to the file that the module was loaded from